 Guide cameras must always have both USB and ST-4 ports to plug into your computer and telescope mount, respectively.
 Some people ditch the ST-4 port using specialized software, but most imagers don’t, and the complications are not worth the savings.

 Top 2 guide cameras for astrophotography

-ZWO ASI 120MC-S (Choice under $150) – Lowest price, and also a decent color planetary camera for beginners.
+- ZWO ASI 120MC-S (choice around $150) – Lowest price, and also a decent color planetary camera for beginners.

-Off-axis guiding, which uses a small prism to guide directly using the light of your main telescope, is not recommended by us to beginners due to the higher cost and the difficulty of focusing both the guide cam and main camera at the same time, among other issues.
+Off-axis guiding, which uses a small prism to guide directly using the light of your main telescope, is not recommended by us for beginners due to the higher cost and the difficulty of focusing both the guide cam and the main camera at the same time, among other issues.

 Large guide scopes (>50mm) are typically meant to be piggybacked on top of your main telescope using plates/clamps/rails and other hardware, but all the ones listed here fit the standard finderscope shoes on most telescopes.

 All of the cheap guide scopes sold nowadays are really the same, even if they have weird or generic brand names.
 We’ve selected the following ones to give you the best deals without sacrificing quality.

 1. Meoptex 50mm Mini Guide Scope (Choice under $75)